 Hobart Food Equipment will utilise consultation arrangements other than Health and Safety Representatives.
-The agreed consultation arrangements between Hobart Food Equipment and its workers will include state specific Worker Meetings, WH&S Bulletins, Safety Noticeboard and Contact Box, and other informal communication methods.
+The agreed consultation arrangements between Hobart Food Equipment and its workers will include state specific Worker Meetings, WH&S Bulletins, Safety Noticeboard, and other informal communication methods.

 Worker Meetings will occur at minimum on a quarterly basis and will cover at minimum WH&S matters, as well as General Business matters.
 All workers are invited to participate in these meetings.
 Workers will be invited to raise issues, concerns, and opinions, and will be consulted on any planned changes that may affect them.
 Should follow-up action be required, responsibilities will be allocated at these meetings to the appropriate personnel, with the results of this follow-up communicated at the next possible meeting.
 The CT01 - Meeting Agenda Outline will be signed off by all attendees to confirm attendance and identify the agenda for the meeting.
 During each meeting, a CT02 - Meeting Minutes Form will be completed by a nominated scribe.
 Minutes will be taken and distributed to all Workers noted as present and apologies, and any others deemed to require the minutes.
-These minutes will then become freely available on the company WH&S website detailed below.
+These minutes will then become freely available to all staff on the company shared drive.

-WH&S Bulletins will be distributed at minimum on a quarterly basis and will cover relevant WH&S matters.
-Items raised in the Bulletins will be discussed as WH&S topics during the quarterly Worker Meetings.
+WH&S Bulletins will be distributed at regular interval as required and will cover relevant WH&S matters.
+Items raised in the Bulletins can be discussed as WH&S topics during the quarterly Worker Meetings.